 Information Available to Creditors

-Insolvency proceedings are dynamic; hence information is constantly being analysed and put forward to all involved parties.
+Insolvency proceedings are public.
+Information is constantly being analysed and put forward to all involved parties.
 In particular, creditors have the right to be presented with a report prepared by the IA at the creditors’ meeting.
-This report contains an analysis of information about the debtor (including the accounting information), and the IA’s opinion about the prospect of maintenance of the debtor’s business and whether an insolvency plan should be approved.
+This report contains an analysis of information about the debtor (including accounting information), and the IA’s opinion about the prospect of maintenance of the debtor’s business and whether an insolvency plan should be approved.

 Distributions to Creditors

 Creditors are paid with the proceeds of the sale of the assets belonging to the insolvency estate.
-These proceeds are used, at first instance, to pay the liquidation expenses and only the remaining part pays the credits in accordance with the amounts and ranking determined in the list of recognised creditors, as ratified by the court.
+These proceeds are used, at first instance, to pay the insolvency estate debts (notably liquidation expenses) and only the remaining part pays the credits in accordance with the amounts and ranking determined in the list of recognised creditors and decided by the court.
 Invariably, the proceeds are not sufficient to fully pay the recognised credits; thus, creditors are paid pro rata within each class.

-Interim payments are available once there is a final decision on the credits’ ranking and value.
-Payments are made in proportion to the creditors’ claims.
+Interim payments are available once there is a final decision on the credits’ ranking and value, and are currently mandatory in certain circumstances.

 The sale of the assets belonging to the estate is a competence of the IA.
 Sales qualified as acts of special importance are subject to approval by the creditors’ committee.